SparkDevNetwork/Rock/Installers/RockInstaller/readme.txt

 ___ 5.
 Copy the RockUpdate-X-Y-Z.x.y.z.nupkg file from
        https://github.com/SparkDevNetwork/Rock-UpdatePackageBuilder/tree/master/InstallerArtifacts
        to the App_Data/Packages folder.

 ___ 6.
-Zip up the RockWeb directory leaving out the following files:
+Delete the following files from the RockWeb directory

-        * .gitignore
-        *.pdb
+       * .gitignore (do a search as there are files in several directory) *.pdb (do a search as there are several files )
         * Settings.StyleCop

 ___ 7.
+Zip up the RockWeb directory leaving out the following files:

+___ 8.
 Rename zip file 'rock-install-latest.zip'

-___ 8.
+___ 9.
 Move copy of zip to ./Installers/RockInstaller/Install Versions/vX.Y.Z/ so that it
        will be in source control

-___ 9.
+___ 10.
 Overwrite with snapshot zip file to Azure Blog storage (rockrms/install/<version>/Data)
+        Note the <version> label is the installer version not the Rock version.
+This should not be incremented except when the installer scripts get updated.

 CREATING SQL FILE
 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>